breatheco-de/content/src/content/lesson/learn-in-public.md

 - Create accounts in some of your preferred social networks like: LinkedIn (strongly recommended), Twitter, Instagram, Reddit, etc.
 - Make sure your profile in those accounts looks good: A professional profile, describing yourself as a developer.
-- Every time you build a project make sure to publish it on your social networks, [here is an example post from one of 4Geeks Academy students](https://www.linkedin.com/feed/update/urn:li:activity:6750086679345815552/).
+- Every time you build a project make sure to publish it on your social networks.
 - Join [#100DaysOfCode](https://www.100daysofcode.com/) and be public on twitter, instagram and/or LinkedIn about it, there are a lot people following that challenge and you can join the discussion and collaboration!
 - Open a youtube channel: Start publishing videos about your learning process.
 - Start a blog: Use medium (recommended), reddit or build your own blog platform and start publishing weekly posts about the things you are learning.